VendelinSlezak/BleskOS/README.md

 - VBE can use also 16 bpp graphic modes
 - Optimalization of redrawing screen and mouse cursor
 - Optimalization of calling network functions

-**Version 2024 Update 1**
-- Optimalized code of mouse cursor
-- Update of source code license to year 2024

 ## How to try BleskOS